 Luiz França Biography

-Before we mention Luiz França Filho, we will describe one of França’s instructors who many Brazilian Jiu Jitsu enthusiasts might not of heard, Mr Soshihiro Satake.
-Satake much like the famous Mitsuyo Maeda (also known as Count Coma), was one of the most apt students from the Kodokan dojo, an academy that stands as the starting point to both Judo and Brazilian Jiu Jitsu.
+Before we mention Luiz França Filho, we will describe someone who is often described as one of França’s instructors who many Brazilian Jiu Jitsu enthusiasts might not of heard, Mr Soshihiro Satake.
+Satake much like the famous Mitsuyo Maeda (also known as Count Coma) was one of the most apt students from the Kodokan dojo, an academy that stands as the starting point to both Judo and Brazilian Jiu Jitsu.
 Soshihiro Satake started fighting as a Sumo wrestler, though he also joined the Kudokan academy in his youth and competed in Judo/Jiu Jitsu for Jigoro Kano and the Kudokan institute.

 There have been many researchers who state that Satake and Mitsuyo Maeda both left Japan to teach the Kodokan style to the Americans together, in 1904, others historians state that Satake only went to the US in 1907.
 Regardless of which year he moved from Japan, the two travelled extensively throughout the world, being joined by other Japanese fighters along the way and landing in Porto Alegre, Brazil, on 1914, with the intention of showcasing Japan’s fighting style.